Paligo/xee/conformance/xslt.md

 ## xsl:variable

+Basic support for global and local variables (non-static).

 Not yet:

-- compile-time variables used as global variables

-- global variables
+- static variables (compile-time)

-- attributes: as, visbiility
+- attributes: as, visibility

 ## xsl:when